METEORITE MEN FREQUENTLY ASKED QUESTIONS (FAQ)

 I WANT TO KNOW MORE ABOUT THE METEORITE MEN!

-Please "like" the Meteorite Men on Facebook and follow the Meteorite Men on Twitter.
+Please join our private mailing list, "like" the Meteorite Men on Facebook and follow the Meteorite Men on Twitter.
 Geoff and Steve regularly post exclusive photos and news using both platforms.
 It's the best way to stay in touch with the Meteorite Men.

-WILL THERE BE A SECOND SEASON OF METEORITE MEN?
+WILL THERE BE MORE EPISODES OF METEORITE MEN?

 CAN I BUY METEORITE MEN ON DVD?